 << == >>

-In Alien Contact for Heroines (available this spring), Tro Eaglesbrood’s brother, Reese, heads a cooperative project with American, Mexican, and Canadian scientists to build this Earth’s first starship.
+In Rescuing Prince Charming (available December, 2017), Tro Eaglesbrood’s brother, Reese, heads a cooperative project with American, Mexican, and Canadian scientists to build this Earth’s first starship.
 Success will rebuild his shattered reputation; failure is unthinkable.
 So is falling in love with Dusty Johnson, a heroic American technical writer.

 At one point, Reese studies the Salmon Spirit picture at left, by well known Kwakiutl artist Allen James.
 This is the most blatant example of the inspiration that comes off my wall — but it won’t be the last!